Aliarshad746/Netflix-ui-with-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can access the live website [here](https://netflix-clone-139b4.web.app/).
+You can access the live website [here](https://netflix-clone-139b4.web.app/).<br />
+This build is completely made in react and firebase is used for hosting.

 ## Available Scripts